-The architects planted two gabled, bearing-wall “houses” deep into the hillside.
-These contain rooms requiring enclosure, and they give the house the conventional street facade that the neighborhood deserves.
-The interiors were designed to create a warm and lively environment for family life and entertaining.
-The project received a National Certificate of Recognition from the American Institute of Steel Construction for its imaginative structural expression.
+The interiors were designed to create a warm and welcoming environment for family living and entertaining.
+The project’s innovative structural expression garnered well-deserved recognition, earning a National Certificate of Recognition from the American Institute of Steel Construction.

 The budget required basic construction using off-the-shelf parts.
 Rigorous but un-precious detailing followed.
 The greatest technical effort went into the design of the two-story window wall: residential wood windows assembled as a true curtain wall.